 Angela Diaz, MD, PhD

-Angela Diaz, MD, PhD is the Jean C. and James W. Crystal Professor, Department of Pediatrics and Department of Environmental Medicine and Public Health, at the Icahn School of Medicine at Mount Sinai.
-After earning her medical degree at Columbia University College of Physicians and Surgeons, she completed a Master in Public Health from Harvard University and a PhD in Epidemiology from Columbia University.
+Angela Diaz, MD, PhD, MPH, is Dean of Global Health, Social Justice, and Human Rights, the Jean C. and James W. Crystal Professor in the Department of Pediatrics and Department of Environmental Medicine and Public Health, and a Professor in the Department of Global Health and Health Systems Design at the Icahn School of Medicine at Mount Sinai.
+After earning her medical degree at Columbia University College of Physicians and Surgeons, she completed a Master of Public Health from Harvard University and a PhD in Epidemiology from Columbia University.

-Dr. Diaz is the Director of the Mount Sinai Adolescent Health Center (The Center), a unique program that provides comprehensive, interdisciplinary and integrated, medical, sexual and reproductive health, dental, optical, behavioral and mental health services to young people ages 10-24.
-The Center has become one of the largest adolescent-specific health centers in the United States, serving more than 12,000 young people every year – at no cost to them.
-The Center is a major training site in the field of adolescent medicine, psychology, social work and health education.
-It has research programs funded by NIH.
+Dr. Diaz is the Director of the Mount Sinai Adolescent Health Center, a unique program that provides comprehensive, interdisciplinary, integrated primary care, sexual and reproductive health, mental health, optical and legal services to young people.
+Under her leadership, the Center has become one of the largest adolescent-specific health centers in the U.S., serving more than 12,000 young people every year – all at no cost to patients.
+The Mount Sinai Adolescent Health Center is a major training site in the field of adolescent health and medicine, with research funded by NIH.

 Teresa Halliday, MA